 - Don’t spend all day in your sweat– exercise heats the body and a warm wet environment promotes bacterial growth.
 After a workout is the perfect time to do the Regimen.

 Accutane is a very effective drug for shrinking down the oil glands in the skin permanently, thus reducing or eliminating acne.
 However, Accutane is linked to a series of serious side effects, including bowel diseases like Crohn’s disease, liver damage, depression, and miscarriage and birth defects if taken during pregnancy.

 In fact, women of childbearing age are required to enlist in a special pregnancy prevention program before beginning Accutane treatment.
 More than 7,000 lawsuits have been filed against Roche Pharmaceuticals, which stopped making Accutane in 2009, but generic versions of isotretinoin are still available.
 There are newer low-dose protocols now, which may reduce the toxic side effects.
 Therefore, low-dose accutane can be an effective treatment for severe refractory acne, but I would use it as a last resort.

 If you want to come in and troubleshoot your acne, we are happy to help.
-Schedule a free consultation here.
+Schedule a consultation here.